apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 php_value[post_max_size] = 64m
 ```

-Then restart the pool, `systemctl restart php-fpm-siteXX`
+Then restart the pool, `systemctl restart php-fpm@siteXX`

 ::: tip php_admin immutability
 Any value marked as `php_admin_value` or `php_admin_flag` may not be reset or changed once set.
 Use fpm-config-custom.blade.php below to update.